pvcraven/advancedgamedesign/source/assignments/3d_game_development/index.rst

   are more complex than expected.
 * Everyone must be on the same version of Unity.
 Do not upgrade your Unity.
   That will force everyone to upgrade, or you'll just end up losing your work.
+* Your work must be integrated.
+For example, if your task is designing a tree, don't spend all your time making a beautiful tree in Blender and never get it into the game.
+Create a cylinder in Blender.
+Get it into the game.
+  Fancy it up with some branches.
+Get that in the game.
+Add materials.
+Get that into the game.
+If something isn't in the game, it might as well not exist.

 Turn In
 -------